 PhD MScAc MBAcC ACT

-Ali has 16 years experience as a registered acupuncturist, specialising in gynaecology, male and female fertility, pregnancy and post-natal care.
-She works part-time here at York clinic, and lives in Strensall with her husband and two young children.
+Ali has 18 years experience as a registered acupuncturist, specialising in gynaecology, male and female fertility, pregnancy and post-natal care.
+She practices here at York clinic each Wednesday and Friday, and lives in Strensall with her husband and two young children.

 She holds a PhD in Health Sciences (as applied to acupuncture in gynaecology) from the University of York and a Masters in Acupuncture (MScAc) with distinction from the Northern College of Acupuncture and University of Wales.

 Ali is a member of the British Acupuncture Council (MBAcC) and the Acupuncture Conception to Childbirth Team Yorkshire (ACT Yorks).
 She is extremely proud to have been founding Chair of ACT Yorkshire in 2012.
 ACT is committed to supporting women through all stages of conception, pregnancy, childbirth and post-partum.
 To maintain high standards of care and ensure safe practice, members engage in continual professional development.

 Ali has been inspired by some wonderful teachers over the years and her practice continues to evolve in line with growing expertise within the profession and well conducted research.
 She has studied with some exceptional acupuncturists, including Jane Lyttleton – gynaecology and fertility expert from Australia, and Debra Betts – obstetric expert from New Zealand.
 In terms of UK based expertise, amongst others, Ali has studied with Jani White, Zita West, Sarah Budd and Naarva Carmen – London based practitioners who are leading the way in acupuncture becoming an integrated part of conventional treatment and care.
 Above all, Ali admires their passion for traditional acupuncture, their heart-felt care for their patients, and their compassionate wisdom.